Top 10 things to do this week in Las Vegas

 — Scott Dickensheets

-The Review-Journal is owned by the family of Dr. Miriam Adelson, the majority shareholder of Las Vegas Sands Corp., which operates The Venetian.
+The Review-Journal is owned by the family of Dr. Miriam Adelson, the majority shareholder of Las Vegas Sands Corp.
+Las Vegas Sands operates The Venetian.